hfuu0003/FIT5120ME16IErepository/www/html/wp-content/plugins/ssl-zen/readme.txt

 Legal:
 - By downloading our plugin, You agree to Let’s Encrypt® [Terms of Service](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf)
-- By download our plugin, You agree to [LEClient license terms](https://github.com/yourivw/LEClient/blob/master/LICENSE), a PHP LetsEncrypt client library to verify domain ownership and generate SSL certificate for your website.
+- By downloading our plugin, You agree to [LEClient license terms](https://github.com/yourivw/LEClient/blob/master/LICENSE), a PHP LetsEncrypt client library to verify domain ownership and generate SSL certificate for your website.
 - We use [Let's Debug](https://letsdebug.net/) API, a diagnostic tool to help figure out why you might not be able to issue a certificate for Let's Encrypt®.
 - We use [Freemius](https://freemius.com) to collect non-sensitive diagnostic data about your website should you opt-in.